On a conjecture of Furusho over function fields: Introduction

 \subsection{Acknowledgements}

 The first author thanks D.~Zagier for helpful discussions that highly motived the formulation of Theorem~\ref{Thm: Well-defined map in Introduction}.
-We are grateful to D.~Brownawell, H.~Furusho, M.~Papanikolas, D.~Thakur, S.~Yasuda and J.~Yu for many helpful comments.
+We are grateful to F.~Brown, D.~Brownawell, H.~Furusho, M.~Papanikolas, D.~Thakur, S.~Yasuda and J.~Yu for many helpful comments.
+We particularly thank the referee for careful reading and for many helpful suggestions and comments.
 The first author thanks Max Planck Institute for Mathematics for financial support and its hospitality.
-The project was initiated when the second author visited NCTS and he would like to thank NCTS for their kind support.
+The project was initiated when the second author visited NCTS and we would like to thank NCTS for their kind support.
+This project was partially supported by JSPS Bilateral Open Partnership Joint Research Projects.